-PVC patches are all the talk in 2020.
-Essentially an abbreviation for polyvinyl chloride, PVC is a flexible and durable material used to make patches among many other things.
+PVC patches are all the talk these days.
+PVC is the abbreviation for Polyvinyl Chloride.
+PVC is a flexible and durable material used to make patches and many other things.
 Because it is more durable, people prefer it over embroidered patches.
 To top it off, these patches have a range of benefits that make them stand out.
 Naturally, individuals willing to invest in these varieties make the right choice by ditching other alternates.

 Why PVC Patches Are Special